barrymoo/drew/README.md

   tokenizer function
 3. Register the file extension in `client/parsers/master.js`
 4. Test!
-5. Add your extension to the Supported File Types List Below
+5. Add your extension to the Supported File Types List (below)

 ## Supported File Types